Shelby219/Your-Thrift-Co./README.md

 - As a User viewing my bag, items are group by the seller.
 With purchase buttons under each item.
 - As a User I should be able to make a purchase of an item.
 - As a User I should be able to see my items (receipts) Sold and my items purchases as separate lists.
+- As a User I want to leave reviews on a user when I make a purchase

 #### Authentication & Authorisation: